Mario Barrios vs. Ryan Garcia fight odds: Prediction, picks, props from accomplished boxing expert

 Garcia, 27, has fought at the welterweight, light welterweight, lightweight and super featherweight levels.
 He held the WBC interim lightweight title in 2021.
 He has been a knockout machine, winning 20 fights by knockout.
 He is 24-2-1 overall, after winning each of his first 23 fights.
 He was a 15-time national amateur champion and registered a 215-15 record as an amateur.
 He turned pro in 2016.
 See the rest of Nagel's bets here.

-New users can check out the latest Kalshi bonus code CBSSPORTS to get a $10 cash bonus after making $10 in trades:
+Trade the fight with the Kalshi bonus code CBSSPORTS and get a $10 cash bonus after making $10 in trades:

 How to make Mario Barrios vs. Ryan Garcia prop picks